kang-lab/BERT-introduction/README.md

 Huggingface also provides a lot of good example script for common use case such as [text classification](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/text_classification.ipynb), [question answering](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/question_answering.ipynb) or [multiple choice](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/multiple_choice.ipynb).
 They also include a lot of good exaplanation in their articles so don't forget to check the [Resources section](https://huggingface.co/docs/transformers/model_doc/bert#resources)

 # Finetuning BERT
+Fine-tuning BERT is a process of adapting a pre-trained BERT model to a specific task.
+BERT is pre-trained on a large corpus of text to understand general language patterns.
+However, for specialized tasks (ie, medically related tasks), BERT often needs fine-tuning.
+Often, the research community offers a variety of well fine-tuned models so you won't have to finetune the pretrained model yourself.
+Especially when your specific corpus is small, fine-tuning won't affect the model performance much (or at all).
+However, just for the learning purposes, fine-tuning involves retraining an existing model at a lower learning rate and then saving the updated weights for future application.

 # Beyond BERT
+Even though BERT is a good baseline model, nowadays there are several other LLMs known for their robust performance in specific group of tasks.
+Here are some notable examples:
+- GPT Series: Developed by OpenAI, these models, especially GPT-3 and its successor GPT-4, are widely recognized for their ability to generate coherent and contextually relevant text based on the input they receive.
+- RoBERTa: Built by Facebook AI, RoBERTa modifies BERT with changes in the pre-training procedure, which improves its performance across a range of natural language understanding tasks.
+- T5: Created by Google AI, this model frames all NLP tasks as a text-to-text conversion problem, simplifying the process of applying the model to a wide range of tasks.
+- BlueBERT: a domain-specific variant of the BERT model specifically pre-trained on biomedical and clinical text data.
+It is tailored for tasks in the biomedical and healthcare domains.

+Selecting an appropriate model among the many available options can be a challenging task.
+Typically, it involves thoroughly reviewing their research papers, examining their training datasets, and evaluating their performance metrics.
+Ideally, the chosen model’s training dataset should closely align with your experimental dataset to ensure strong performance.
+However, it's often necessary to experiment with multiple models to find the best fit.
+It is also important to pay attention to the input and output dimensions for practical implementation.
+Once you've selected a model, you can integrate it into your existing process, which includes loading the model from hugging face, creating a classifier, and establishing a training function; all discussed above.

 Other resources:
 1. [BERT 101 by huggingface](https://huggingface.co/blog/bert-101)